looorent/spring-security-jwt/README.md

     * `jws_malformed` : indicates that a JWT was not correctly constructed and should be rejected.
     * `jwt_expired` : indicates that a JWT was accepted after it expired and must be rejected.
     * `jwt_wrong_signature` :  indicates that either calculating a signature or verifying an existing signature of a JWT failed.
+    * `jwt_missing_bearer_token`: indicates that no Bearer Token has been provided through the Authorization header.
     * Another unexpected message
 * `403` if another authentication error occurs